The Bankrate promise

 How to guarantee all of your deposits are insured

-You can make sure all your deposited monies are insured by keeping your cash in different ownership categories.
+Depending on your circumstances, you might be able to keep your bank deposits insured by keeping your cash in different ownership categories.

 For example, joint account ownership offers more protection than single account ownership because each account owner is insured up to $250,000.
-So, if a couple had $500,000 in joint savings at the same bank, they would be insured by the FDIC.
+So, if a couple had $500,000 in a joint savings account, their money would be insured by the FDIC.
+A savings account with a single owner with $500,000 would only be half insured.

 Trusts also afford more protection.
 If you have a revocable trust, as many as five beneficiaries are insurable for up to $250,000 each.